- Free Consultation: 844.PITT.DUI Tap Here to Call Us

 Sexual assault is defined as one of two things: engaging in sexual intercourse with another person against his or her will or without his or her consent, or engaging in sexual intercourse with a person who is not able to give his or her consent.
 This is a second-degree felony and comes with a fine of up to $25,000 and a prison sentence of five to ten years.
 The Pennsylvania Code defines and explains sexual assault in Title 18, section 3122.1.

 If you have been arrested and charged with any of the above crimes in relation to domestic violence, you will require the immediate advice of a Pittsburgh criminal defense attorney knowledgeable about domestic violence laws.
 The attorneys at Logue Law Group will explain your charges in detail and help you choose the best defense for your case.
 The Logue Criminal Defense team has defended many people charged with domestic violence, often getting charges reduced or dismissed.
 Logue Law Group serves Pittsburgh, PA, West Virginia, and Ohio.
-Call today for a free initial consultation at (412) 612-2210 or (412) 612-2210.
+Call today for a free initial consultation at 844.PITT.DUI or 844.PITT.DUI.
 Or, you may contact us online.

 Free ConsultationYou will never find us short of knowledge & commitment